motorcycle destinations

 Exiting Blackwater National Wildlife Refuge, you will continue to head east until you catch sight of Harriet Tubman’s Childhood Home, Bucktown General Store, and Decoursey Bridge.
 When you have made it to Vienna, you will turn around the right bend and begin to head west towards Cambridge.
 But before you go, you should check out the Vienna Waterfront Park and the Nanticoke River.

 Traveling on Ocean Gateway, you will be able to admire the natural scenery of Linkwood Wildlife Management Area.
-As you draw closer to your final destination, you will be able to get a better view of Choptank River.
+As you draw closer to your final destination, you will be able to get a better view of the Choptank River.
 In Cambridge, you can learn about the historical figure at the Harriet Tubman Museum and Education Center.

 2.5 Maryland Panhandle History Run